hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-unsuspend-mail-domains admin

-The function unsuspends all user's MAIL domains.
+This function unsuspends all user's MAIL domains.

 *******************************************************************